 Thank you so much for your feedback and support of Mae's Menu!

 This 5 Bean Salad is crunchy, refreshing, and has a delightful sweet and sour dressing!
-It's also made in just three simple steps and is naturally gluten-free and vegan!
+Serve it at your next barbecue, potluck, or holiday dinner, or get-together!

 - 1, 15 oz. can pinto beans, drained and rinsed